Indian Marriage (card game): Object

-Gameplay
+Rules

 Wildcard Selection

 After dealing 21 cards to each players, a random card is selected from the remaining pile as "joker" and is kept hidden.
 Except this joker, there are two more wildcard that are used in game which are called as "value" i.e. the card ascending and descending the joker of the same suit.
 For example, if 3 of hearts (3H) is chosen as joker then the "value" will be 2H—3H—4H and all the 3's will be joker.
 All "jokers" and "value" can be used as wild card in the game.

 Hands

 Each hand consists of a combination of sets and runs.
 The first aim of the game is to make three "pure run" or "pure set", after which the player is eligible to see the hidden joker.
 After seeing the joker the player can "show" or end the game if all the cards are melded.